CPAN-Security/security.metacpan.org/sbom/README.md

 > Distributors take what Packagers, Patchers and Curators produce, and ensure they are made available in a reliable way for downstream users (e.g. by setting up and managing a Debian APT repository, or a CPAN mirror, or whatever).
 > If SBOM objects are made available in parallell with the packages in question, they make sure this happens.

+### Language Ecosystem

+A language ecosystem hosts, indexes and distributes compontnents specific for a programming language.
+Examples include CPAN (Perl), PyPI (Python), NPM (Node/JS) and others.

+    Download_location

+### Collaboration Ecosystem

+A website or tool that offers a public collaboration repository to Authors, so they may cooperate and share ongoing work in public.
+Examples for this include github.com, gitlab.com, codeberg.org, gitea.com and others.

+    Download_location

+### Package Ecosystem

+A service that makes components repackaged for a specific OS distribution available for easy download and use.
+Examples include APT (Debian, Ubuntu), RPM (AlmaLinux, RedHat, SuSE), Ports (FreeBSD, OpenBSD) and others.

+    Download_location

 ## Developer
 Uses packages and components as dependencies in their own project or product.
 A Developer is considered to be identical to an Author from the upstream (Author's) perspective.
 The main difference from an Author is that a Developer doesn't publish their work as Open Source.

+    Name
+    Version
+    Unique_id (PURL)
+    Code_repo
+    Code_revision
+    SBOM_type
+    Vuln_vers_and_locs

 ## Deployer
 Final preparation and installation of the software into production environment.